 ‘Reading, including the teaching of systematic, synthetic phonics, is taught from the beginning of Reception’ SIH 2019.

 In Reception, phonics is timetabled daily SSP from day one of Reception.
-25 minutes is given to teaching of phonics (ten minutes in the morning and fifteen minutes in the afternoon).
+30-40 minutes is given to teaching of phonics.
 In addition, writing and reading is taught during daily Literacy lessons with two adult led reading/writing tasks planned each week.
-After Autumn half term, sessions are no longer split and at least 25 minutes building to at least 45 minutes by the end of the year.
+After Autumn half term, sessions are no longer 30 minutes and move to at least 40 minutes.

 ‘Spotlight pupils’ (pupils who are falling behind) are identified by the third week in school and have a daily booster tailored to their needs.
 All children practice in reading letter-sound correspondences and oral sound-blending a few times each day and teachers use opportunities like lining up time to practise reading sounds and oral blending.